luccasim/hello-world/README.md

 # hello-world
-Hello I'm luc casimir, i'm 42 student !
+Hello I'm luc casimir !
+I'm 28, and i live on paris.
+I'm a 42 student.